eslager/TGIS504_Wi22/Lab1_Mapbox-instructions.md

 #### 3.2 Legend

-Building a legend in Mapbox GL JS is similar to doing so in Leaflet, which is to say, annoyingly complicated.
+Building a legend in Mapbox GL JS is similar to doing so in Leaflet, which is to say, more complicated that it feels like it ought to be.

 There are two main components to this, which happen in the HTML file and the CSS file:

-1. Create a <div> in the HTML and fill it with the appropriate content
+1. Create a `<div>` in the HTML and fill it with the appropriate content
 2. Style the legend div in CSS to ensure it is readable and looks professional

 Let's start with the HTML.
-In your index, copy the following below the 'map' <div>:
+In your index, copy the following below the 'map' `<div>`:

 ```html
     <div id='legend'>